-Join Garrick Chow for an in-depth discussion in this video Splitting and trimming items, part of Up and Running with SONAR X2.
+Join Garrick Chow for an in-depth discussion in this video Splitting and trimming items, part of Learning SONAR X2.

 Let's continue looking at how to perform common editing tasks in Sonar.…Now I've touched on these actions a few times already, but in this…movie I want to look specifically at how to split and trim your clips.…These two actions allow you to adjust the length of your audio…and midi clips so only the portions you want to hear are played.…For this exercise, let's just create a new project with control N.…And on my desktop, I've copied a file called lead vocals verse 0 1.…Lets press D to close the multidock and here in the browser go to media, and…I'll browse out to my desktop.…

 In fact, since I save so many things on my desktop, I'm…going to create a preset for it by clicking this disk icon.…So now the desktop is part of this quick access menu.…So the next time I come in here, I need to…get to the desktop, I can just choose it from the menu.…Alright so here's the file I want.
 I'll drag it into my project.…Press b to close the browser.
 And then we'll just expand this a bit.…Now to zoom out a little bit so we can see the whole thing.…

 - Importing audio

 - Looping audio